ojmuribe/ESPPlcTimer2/METHODS.md

 Takes a boolean that is used to activate the counter.

-### get method:
+### Get method:

     bool tin();

-returns a boolean that is the actual state of the counter activation input.
+returns a boolean that is the current state of the counter activation input.